Frequently Asked Questions

 What are the requirements for installing a water softener?

 The District requires that any company installing a water softener or any other water treatment device in the District provide a bond to the District office.
 This requirement insures that the company which installs your water softener will take out a permit and properly install the equipment in accordance with the rules and regulations of the District.
-These regulations are those of the Uniform Plumbing Code and are designed to keep sewage from possibly contaminating your softener and drinking water.
+These regulations are those of the Uniform Plumbing Code and are designed to stop potential matter from entering your water softener.
 If the installation is done by a company not bonded with the District, the resident risks disconnection of water service.